sandrocaseiro/saco-cheio-tv-app/README.md

 ## Disclaimer

 This is a fan project.
-I built this so I can enjoys all podcasts directly on my TV.
+I built this so I can enjoy all podcasts directly on my TV.
 I have no relations with Saco Cheio TV or any of its members.